tosc/vim/README.md

  function.
 With this I can use fuzzy but still have my tabcompletion.
 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.
 * Highlight marks
+* BUG: Error when too many marks with my git diff.

 * Add easy bind for / ? so I can use them more like f F.
 * Look into tpope/capslock